-An increasing number of African countries are gradually devolving decisions around programming and resource allocation to subnational levels.
+An increasing number of African countries are gradually devolving decisions around programming and resource allocation to sub-national levels.
 On the one hand, devolution can create opportunities for collaboration across sectors by ensuring that coherent policy and programming responses are closely adapted to local needs and specific contexts, but it can also create challenges.
-On the other hand, until adequate capacities are in place at local levels the initial steps of devolution (e.g. new laws, rules, organizational structures) are unlikely to make much difference.
+On the other hand, until adequate capacities are in place at local levels the initial steps of devolution (e.g. new laws, rules, and organizational structures) are unlikely to make much difference.
+Devolution without adequate capacity building may also lead to inconsistent and inequitable approaches to implementation.
+For example, determinations of disability for disability-targeted programmes can become inconsistent across administrative areas if programme staff are not adequately trained on disability.
 Moreover, where powers for social protection programmes are held at different levels, devolution can make collaboration across the sectors even more complicated.